-André Masson, born on January 4th 1986, is a major ﬁgure of the surrealist movement and considered one of the fathers of automatism, and a strong inﬂuencer of the abstract expressionist movement which was born in New York during the 1940's.
-Masson's career as a surrealist will truly take shape in 1922, after his move to the Atelier Blomet, which will become to the surrealists what the Bateau Lavoir was to the cubists.
-His close contact to Joan Miro will take Masson's artistic production to an irrational level, one that he had not reached before.
-A couple years later, Masson will become one of the most important artists to sign with the Galerie Simon, gallery of the famous dealer Henri Kanhweiler.
-Masson's involvement with his dealer, and the artists of the gallery, notably Juan Gris, will keep cubism essential to Masson's early surrealist works.
-With the likes of Joan Miro and Max Ernst, Masson will always push the boundaries of experimentation, integrating various techniques, material and support into his production.
-In 1927, Masson will begin experimenting with sculpture, using terracotta, argyle and plaster.
+André Masson, born on January 4th, 1896, is a major ﬁgure of the surrealist movement and considered one of the fathers of automatism, as well as a strong inﬂuencer on the abstract expressionist movement which was born in New York during the 1940's.
+Masson's career as a surrealist truly took shape in 1922, after he moved to the Atelier Blomet in Paris which became to the surrealists what the Bateau Lavoir was to the cubists.
+His close contact to Joan Miro took Masson's artistic production to an irrationallevel, one that he had not reached before.
+A couple years later, Masson became one of the most important artists to sign with Galerie Simon, the gallery of the famous dealer, Henri Kanhweiler.
+Masson's involvement with Kanhweiler and other artists of the gallery, notably Juan Gris, kept cubism essential to Masson's early surrealist works.
+With the likes of Joan Miro and Max Ernst, Masson always pushed the boundaries of experimentation by integrating various techniques, material and support into his production.
+In 1927, Masson he began experimenting with sculpture, using terracotta, clay and plaster.

-Famous for his "automatic drawings" and his "sand paintings", he is marked - on an aesthetic level - by "the spirit of metamorphosis" and "the mythical invention" and - on an ethical level - by a Visceral anticonformism, including within the surrealist group from which he eventually moves away Masson remains a true surrealist: never throughout his artistic production does he abandon the surrealist aesthetics.
+Famous for his "automatic drawings" and his "sand paintings", he is marked - on an aesthetic level - by "the spirit of metamorphosis" and "the mythical invention" and - on an ethical level - by a visceral anti-conformism, including within the surrealist group from which he eventually moved away from.However, Masson remained a true surrealist: never throughout his artistic production did he abandon the surrealist aesthetics.

-His inﬂuence is mainly notable in New York during the Second World War, where he stays ﬂeeing Nazi Germany.
-His paintings break with the classic pattern of ﬁgures standing out against a background (to best symbolise the state of mental confusion that - according to him - governs his century), they serve as references to the painters Jackson Pollock and Arshile Gorky, founders of abstract expressionism.
+His inﬂuence is mainly notable in New York during the Second World War, where he stayed after ﬂeeing Nazi Germany.
+His paintings break with the classic pattern of ﬁgures standing out against a background in order to best symbolize the state of mental confusion that - according to him - governed his century.
+And his work served as a reference to founders of abstract expressionism, primarily with the painters Jackson Pollock and Arshile Gorky.